davidmiquelf/Grep-App/README.md

  regex: Regular expression
  rootPath: The path of the directory being searched.
  outFile: The file where the matched lines are written.
+### Possible Improvemenets
+Rather than holding the entire contents of each file in memory, it would be more efficient to process each line as it is being read.
+That way only the matched lines have to be stored.
+Better yet, each matched line could be written directly to the output file while the next line is being processed.
+Since the jvm should handle disk io commands seprately from the main thread, this allows for optimal running time while minimizing memory usage.